Zamboanga City: Sea

 Zamboanga City has nineteen seaports and wharves, twelve of them are privately owned and the rest are owned by the government.
 This includes some ports of Basilan which are registered as a part of Zamboanga City port management.
 The biggest and most modern seaport is the government-operated main port in Zamboanga City, which can accommodate 20 ships at any given time.
 There are 25 shipping companies whose vessels regularly dock at the port of Zamboanga.
 The city also has fastcraft services to Sandakan, Malaysia, and one shipping cargo company from Vietnam is also serving the routes from and to Zamboanga City to deliver goods from Vietnam.

 In 2002, the Port of Zamboanga City, including the area ports of Basilan, registered 5.57 million passenger movement, surpassing Batangas by 1.3 million passengers, and Manila by over 1.59 million passengers.

 On May 28, 2009, the PHP700 million port expansion project, funded by the national government was inaugurated by President Gloria Macapagal Arroyo.

 Infrastructure

+Townships

+SR Township is based on a 90-hectare area in Boalan, currently in their first phase of the project dedicating 50 hectares of land which includes the construction of the Biggest Mosque in the Philippines known as the "Grand Sadik Mosque".
+Also part of phase 1 is the establishment of a mall, convention center and a hotel.

+The township of Andaluz by Vista Estates, located in Boalan's diversion road, is a 32-hectare township that promises to replicate the lifestyle of Seville, Spain.
+The Township hosts a subdivision, a leisure and commercial district which prides itself as the future "Central Business District" of Zamboanga Peninsula.

+Andaluz is also the first Township donned by Vista Estates in Mindanao.

 Telecommunication

 Major telecommunications firm, Philippine Long Distance Telephone Company, maintains operations in the city.
 Mabuhay Satellite Corporation and DITO has set up a facility in Zamboanga City in order to improve existing communications infrastructure.
+InfiniVAN Inc, with its partnership with Eastern Telecommunications and Globe Telecom, owns the Philippine Domestic Submarine Cable Network (PDSCN) in which they have Zamboanga City as one of their landing stations.